Vyral/brad-cohen/_posts/2019-11-25-when-should-you-break-the-five-year-rule-of-homeownership.md

 ---
 layout: post
-title: When Should You Break the “5-Year Rule” of Homeownership?
+title: When Should You Break the “Five-Year Rule” of Homeownership?
 date: 2019-11-25 19:06:00
 tags:
 excerpt: >-